narcatix/pa-editor-tutorial/videos/script.md

 	* No hit — The object will never hit players.
 It is used for decorations.
 	* and empty — The object will be invisible.
 It is used for parenting, which will be discussed in a later video.
 Next property is
 * Start Time — Lets me control when the object appears and starts animating, measured in seconds relative to song start.
-It's the same as moving the object around on th etimeline, but you can set a precise time here.
+It's the same as moving the object around on the timeline, but you can set a precise time here.
 * End Time — Tells the game when the object is no longer needed, making the object disappear and helping reduce lag.
 It has the following options:
 	* Last Keyframe — The object will disappear immediately as its last animation keyframe is reached.
 Animation will be discussed in a separate video.
 	* Last Keyframe + Offset — The object will disappear when the provided amount of time in seconds has passed after its last keyframe.
 So if this object's animation lasts 5 seconds, and the End Time is set to be Last Keyframe + Offset with the value 3, then the object will disappear 9 seconds after Start Time.